openMF/community-app/README.md

  npm install
 ```

-5. Check the backend server HOST settings in the community-app\app\scripts\modules\configuration.js file.
-If you are connecting to a non local host, then you may need to change the API_URL_OVERRIDE value to *false*.

-6. To preview the app run
+5. To preview the app run
 ```
  grunt serve
 ```
    or open the 'index.html' file in FIREFOX browser.

-7. Default username/password: mifos/password.
+6. Default username/password: mifos/password.
 This application will hit the demo server by default.

 You are done.